Free 2-Day TEFL Training

 For those looking to craft memorable and engaging online English lessons, completing a reputable TEFL certificate — like the TEFLPros 120-hour course — will help you to more effectively plan inspiring lessons.

-Not only do our fully-accredited TEFL courses provide you with the skills and strategies you need to deliver engaging English lessons online, but you’ll also have access to ACCREDITAT’s developmental materials and resources to support you further in your online classroom.
+Our fully-accredited TEFL courses provide you with the skills and strategies you need to deliver engaging English lessons online.

 Sign up to our TEFL certification today and learn how to deliver stimulating online English classes to keep your students engaged and energized in every lesson.